jwetzell/showbridge/README.md

 ## Triggers
 - **any**: fires for any incoming message
+- **and**
+    - triggers: array of triggers.
+All triggers must pass the message for this trigger to fire
+- **or**
+    - triggers: array of triggers.
+At least on of the triggers must pass for this trigger to fire
 - **regex**
     - patterns: a list of regex patterns as strings
     - properties: a list of properties to test with their respective patterns, must be 1:1